StevenBlack/k7waterfront/topic/WindTurbineAerodynamics.md

 ---

-##A place for links and discussions about wind turbine aerodynamics, specifically related to [[Sailing And The Wolfe Island Wind Project]]
+##A place for links and discussions about wind turbine aerodynamics, specifically related to [Sailing And The Wolfe Island Wind Project][sailingandthewolfeislandwindproject]

 <ul>
 <li> Link: <a href="http://www.fluent.com/about/news/newsletters/02v11i1/a1.htm">In the Wake of a Wind Turbine</a>.